 Cleft Lip and Palate

-The plastic surgery team at the University of Kansas in Overland Park and Independence proudly performs cleft lip and palate repair surgeries for people who suffer from these birth defects.
+Our plastic surgery team in Overland Park and Independence proudly performs cleft lip and palate repair surgeries for people who suffer from these birth defects.

 - Repairs cleft lip and palate

 - Improves breathing and speaking